Money and Currency in Cuba

 - St George (Australia)

 - 28 Degrees

 Some rechargeable Travel Cards (Visa and Mastercard), however, even though obtained through these banks, may work in Cuba.

 We recommend that you check with your bank before you come to Cuba, and also have a back-up plan of obtaining cash in Cuba in case your credit card does not end up working.

-In general, travelers cheques tend to cause difficulty for the traveler in Cuba due to the limitations of: where they can be exchanged; times of the day and the week that they can be exchanged; that they cannot be replaced in Cuba in the event of loss; and the less favourable exchange rates applied when cashing them in.
+In general, travellers cheques tend to cause difficulty for the traveller in Cuba due to the limitations of: where they can be exchanged; times of the day and the week that they can be exchanged; that they cannot be replaced in Cuba in the event of loss; and the less favourable exchange rates applied when cashing them in.
 Those which are reported to have the most success are Thomas Cook and Visa.

 - Accepted: American Express, Visa, Thomas Cook, Citicorp and Mastercard.

 - NOT accepted: Eurocheques, Travelex, and Citibank